emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

     -   Discussion (mention any interesting findings and, if you have time, relate this to any previous literature using a similar approach/asking similar questions)
 -   This exercise will help you see the value of using R Markdown to write papers (if you’re not already familiar with or using it)

-Let's do some basic plots to get you started:
+Now, let's do some basic plots to get you started:

 <img src="Module1_MeasuringReefs_files/figure-markdown_github/data explore-1-1.png" style="display: block; margin: auto;" /><img src="Module1_MeasuringReefs_files/figure-markdown_github/data explore-1-2.png" style="display: block; margin: auto;" /><img src="Module1_MeasuringReefs_files/figure-markdown_github/data explore-1-3.png" style="display: block; margin: auto;" /><img src="Module1_MeasuringReefs_files/figure-markdown_github/data explore-1-4.png" style="display: block; margin: auto;" />